area17/twill/docs/.sections/block-editor.md

 ## Block editor
-### Adding blocks
+### Overview
-The block editor form field allows you to add content freely to your module.
-The blocks can be easily added and rearranged.
+The block editor is a dynamic, drag and drop interface giving users a lot of flexibility in adding and changing content for a given entry.
+For instance, if you have a module for creating work case studies (as we do in [our demo](https://demo.twill.io/)), you can use the block editor to create, arrange, and edit blocks of images and text, or anything else you can think of really, as they would appear in a page.
+You can create any number of different block types, each with a unique form that can be accessed directly within the block editor.

-Once a block is created, it can be used/added to any module.
+Below, we describe the process of creating a block editor and connecting it to your module.

+Here is an overview of the process, each of which is detailed below.

+1. Include the block editor form field in your module's form
+2. Define blocks
+4. Update twill configuration
+5. Make sure you use blocks traits in your Model and Repository

+Now, let's expand upon those steps:

+#### Include the block editor in your module's form
-In order to add a block editor you need to add the `block_editor` field to your module form. e.g.:
+In order to add a block editor to your module, add the `block_editor` field to your module form. e.g.:

 ```php
 @extends('twill::layouts.form')